On our homestead, we have more than one chicken coop.

 Roosts should be between two and four inches wide but the bottom line here is to not make them so wide that your chicken can’t drop their poop below them since chickens and all birds poop whenever their bodies need to since they don’t have bladders.

-Whether you buy a premade coop or build your own doesn’t matter, simply make sure that the structure meets the basic requirements of your chickens.
-On our farm, we use a 100 year old shed for one flock, which has adequate roofing and ventilation, as well as places to roost.
+Whether you decide to purchase a pre-made chicken coop or build one yourself, it is important to ensure that the structure meets the basic needs and essentials of your chickens.
+In our farm, we house one of our flocks in a 100-year-old shed which provides ample roofing and ventilation, as well as designated areas for them to roost.

 For another flock, we built a traditional chicken coop that looks quite different.
-It still keeps them warm, and has great ventilation, and our chickens seem quite happy in it.
+It still keeps them warm and has great ventilation.
+Our chickens seem quite happy in it.

 When it comes to coops, you can invest as much or as little as you like, as long as it meets the basic requirements we outlined above.